-However it may be more convenient to run a session at a separate time and to publicise it to the community.
-You could also run educational activities at other community events such as church, school or village fairs which can also help promote the food co-op and hopefully attract new customers.
+You could run educational activities at other community events such as church, school or village fairs which can also help promote the food co-op and hopefully attract new customers.
 If your money and time are limited it may be useful to target particular groups of customers or to focus on training your volunteers, who once they understand the key messages, will be able to share their knowledge with others.

 Key things to think about: